readthedocs/blog/ad-funding-read-the-docs-whats-next.rst

 * Our `community ads program`_ has been significantly expanded.
   We are actively running free community advertising promoting over ten open source projects and conferences.
-* While we never tracked users with advertising, we put in place stricter :doc:`Do Not Track <do-not-track>` privacy protections.
+* While we never tracked users with advertising, we put in place stricter :doc:`Do Not Track </do-not-track>` privacy protections.
   We continue to believe that advertising can be well targeted without tracking users.
-* We launched an advertising vertical to let companies :doc:`promote their open jobs <lessons-from-hiring-manager-interviews>` to developers.
+* We launched an advertising vertical to let companies :doc:`promote their open jobs </lessons-from-hiring-manager-interviews>` to developers.
 * Our advertising revenue share program tripled in size.

 .. _community ads program: https://docs.readthedocs.io/page/advertising/ethical-advertising.html#community-ads